 The daunting task of marketing a product or service becomes much less intimidating when broken down into two areas: tools and strategy.
 Many entrepreneurs have revealed that the key to a successful marketing strategy is choosing the right marketing tool to master.
-Once you know which marketing tool has the highest success rate with your target audience, you can design a strategy based on the best practices for that tool.
+Once you know which marketing tool has the highest success rate with your target audience, you can design a strategy based on that tool’s best practices.

 Some of the most popular marketing channels for small businesses include Google AdWords, email marketing, and of course, social media.
 All types of customers use at least one social network, and they use it quite often.
-Yet despite the incredible potential of social media marketing, it is still fairly inexpensive compared to other tools.
-If used correctly, social media can revolutionize your customer base for very little cost.
+Despite the incredible potential of social media marketing, it is still fairly inexpensive compared to other tools.
+If used correctly, social media can revolutionize your customer base for minimal cost.

 Today’s shoppers are also more likely to discover information on their mobile devices than their desktops.
-If the majority of your target audience are heavy smartphone users, you must optimize your digital marketing strategies accordingly.
+If most of your target audience are heavy smartphone users, you must optimize your digital marketing strategies accordingly.

 - What Are the Benefits of Social Media Marketing?